naishal988/PhishGuard-ZK-Extension/README.md

 ---

-## 💖 Special Acknowledgement & Dedication

-While I engineered this browser extension, this project wouldn't have its heart and soul without **Sruthika Ramawat**.

-Sruthika has been an indispensable part of the overall PhishGuard ZK vision, driving the core frontend ecosystem and design language of our main platform.
-Beyond code, repositories, and technical architecture, she holds a deeply special place in my life—a bond that goes far beyond just ordinary friendship.
-This release is dedicated to our collaboration, shared late-night builds, and unshakeable partnership. ⚡✨

----

 ## 🔥 Core Features

 * **🖱️ Right-Click Context Menu:** Instantly scan any link on any webpage by right-clicking and selecting *"Scan link with PhishGuard ZK"*.
 Get native browser notifications instantly.